A universal compression theory for lottery ticket hypothesis and neural scaling laws: Universal Compression Theorem

 The following theorem shows that with sufficiently large $k$ (compared to $m$, but still much smaller than $d$), one can compress the number of active objects to any power of $d$ with vanishing error.

 \begin{theorem}[Universal Compression] Let $\|w_i\|\leq R$ for all $i\in[d]$.
-Let $f$ be a symmetric function and $\phi$ be the same function viewing weights as variables.
-We compress $\theta = \{w_i\}_{i=1}^d$ into $d'<d$ weighted objects $\theta'$.
-By matching up to the $k$th moment, \begin{enumerate}[noitemsep,topsep=0pt, parsep=0pt,partopsep=0pt, leftmargin=20pt] \item the error is
+Algorithm~\ref{alg:general} with moment-matching order $k$ can compress $\theta = \{w_i\}_{i=1}^d$ into $d'<d$ weighted objects $\theta'$, such that for any symmetric function $f$ satisfying Assumption~\ref{assump:analytic_deepsets}, \begin{enumerate}[noitemsep,topsep=0pt, parsep=0pt,partopsep=0pt, leftmargin=20pt] \item The error is